alemar11/ios-watchos-tvos-macos-resources/README.md

 * [TKSubmitTransition](https://github.com/entotsu/TKSubmitTransition)
 * [TVButton](https://github.com/marmelroy/TVButton) - Recreating the cool parallax icons from Apple TV as iOS UIButtons (in Swift).
 * [vkexpandablebutton](https://github.com/vladislav-k/VKExpandableButton) - Easy to use expandable button in Swift.
+* [WCLShineButton](https://github.com/631106979/WCLShineButton) - This is a UI lib for iOS.
+Effects like shining.

 ## Camera
 *AVFoundation and CIFaceFeature implementations*